sdziallas/comp55/docs/labs/GitTips.md

 ## Java Build Path - Adding a folder of images

-When importing your project into Eclipse there are times where certain folders are not in the java build path.
+When importing your project into Eclipse there are times when certain folders are not in the java build path.
-Lets take for example a media folder containing images for you project that's not in your java build path.
+Let's take for example a media folder containing images for your project that's not in your java build path.

 The console will return an error telling you it cannot find the image.

 ![Exception stack trace file not found](gittips/media/cannotFindImage.png)

-First thing you want to do is right-click your *project-name* in your project explorer and click on the *properties*.
+The first thing you want to do is right-click your *project-name* in your project explorer and click on the *properties*.
 You will be greeted with this window:

 ![eclipse project properties](gittips/media/propertiesPage.png)

-1. Cick *Java Build Path*
+1. Click *Java Build Path*
 2. Click on the *Source* tab
 3. Click on *Add Folder*

-Now you are met with the Source Folder Selection where you can check the folder you want included and you are done!
+Now you are met with the Source Folder Selection where you can check the folder you want to include and you are done!

 ![eclipse source folder selection](gittips/media/sourceFolderSelection.png)